FrodeRanders/ipto/README.md

-# IPTO - A metadata management framework
+# IPTO - A data management framework

-A metadata management system around 'units'.
-Units are immutable entities that can encapsulate dynamic sets of metadata.
+A data management system around 'units', which encapsulate dynamic sets of data.

 See end of README for instructions on how to setup test.